• Advertise

 I think you know where this is going…

 Now, I share the office with my two kids.
 We added another desk (their 15-minute DIY homeschool desk) plus a craft table.
-And all of us are on multiple Zoom calls a day.
-As you can imagine, things started to look a little displaced.

 We adjusted the layout to fit us all in, but the video calls?
 They looked like a hot mess.
 The people on the other end of the camera were usually treated to a background littered with school books, papers, and math problems messily scrawled on the giant whiteboard wall behind us.